scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 object Props { ... }
 ```

-For this source file, we insert the following strings into the index.
+For this source file, we insert the following sub-queries into the index.

 ```txt
 d